-Figure 27.
-Select PAH Concentrations by Date 2012

-Figure 28.
-Select PAH Concentrations by Date 2012, ctd.

 Figure 29.
-Select PAH Concentrations by Date 2012, ctd.
+Select PAH Concentrations by Date 2013

 Figure 30.
-PAH Weekend vs. Weekday Concentrations 2012
+Select PAH Concentrations by Date 2013, ctd.

 Figure 31.
-PAH Weekend vs. Weekday Concentrations 2012, ctd.
+Select PAH Concentrations by Date 2013, ctd.

-Figure 30 and Figure 31 are graphs of the weekend and weekday concentrations for the fourteen PAH compounds detected in greater than 90% of the samples taken in 2012.
-The weekday averages were larger than the weekend values for all compounds, except retene, and 9-fluorenone.
-Those compounds had larger weekend values than weekday values.
-The values for naphthalene are off the chart with a weekday average of 215 nanograms per meter cubed, and a weekend average of 177 nanograms per meter cubed.
-Figure 32 through Figure 34 are graphs of the annual average concentrations for the fourteen compounds detected in greater than 90% of the samples taken in 2012.
-The graphs show that many of the compound concentrations are increasing since 2010.

 Figure 32.
-Naphthalene Annual Average Concentrations 2008 - 2012
+PAH Weekend vs. Weekday Concentrations 2013

 Figure 33.
-Select PAH Annual Average Concentrations 2008 - 2012
+PAH Weekend vs. Weekday Concentrations 2013, ctd.

+Figure 32 and Figure 33 are graphs of the weekend and weekday concentrations for all the PAH compounds in 2013.
+The weekday averages were larger than the weekend values for all compounds, except acenaphthene, and fluorene.
+Those compounds had larger weekend values than weekday values.
+The values for naphthalene are off the chart with a weekday average of 143 nanograms per meter cubed, and a weekend average of 119 nanograms per meter cubed, which are both lower than their respective 2012 values.
+Figure 34 through Figure 36 are graphs of the annual average concentrations for the thirteen compounds detected in greater than 90% of the samples taken in 2013, and the additional MQO Core Analyte.
+The graphs show that several of the annual average compound concentrations have increased since 2012, while others have decreased.

 Figure 34.
+Naphthalene Annual Average Concentrations 2008 - 2013

+Figure 35.
+Select PAH Annual Average Concentrations 2008 - 2013

-Select PAH Annual Average Concentrations 2008 - 2012, ctd.
+Figure 36.
+Select PAH Annual Average Concentrations 2008 - 2013, ctd.

 Periodically, the laboratory analyzes a "blank," or unused, filter for PAH compounds.
 The purpose of this extra analysis is to determine if there was any contamination of the filter during manufacturing, or during laboratory processing.
-In 2012, the laboratory analyzed 12 "filter blanks," filters which never left the lab.
+In 2013, the laboratory analyzed 12 "filter blanks," filters which never left the lab.
 Several compounds were detected at very low levels in many of the filter blanks.

-Precision air samples were not run in 2012.
+Precision air samples were not run in 2013.
 Assessing precision requires a collocated sampler at the site, and the NATTS group chose to take precision samples at other locations in the nationwide network.